LucaCappelletti94/diesel-builders/README.md

     TableC --|> TableB : extends
 ```

-See the [inheritance_chain.rs example](examples/inheritance_chain.rs) for a complete working implementation.

 ### 5. Mandatory Triangular Relation

-A complex pattern where Table B extends A and also references Table C, with the constraint that the C record must also reference the same A record (enforcing `B.c_id == C.a_id == A.id`).
+[A complex pattern](diesel-builders/tests/test_mandatory_triangular_relation.rs) where Table B extends A and also references Table C, with the constraint that the C record must also reference the same A record (enforcing `B.c_id == C.a_id == A.id`).
 The builder uses `set_mandatory_builder` to create both B and its related C record atomically, ensuring referential consistency.
+Insertion order: A → C → B.

 ```mermaid
 classDiagram